Independent assurance report.

 - Further development of stakeholder management, in particular:

-- Continuation of the international roll-out of the stakeholder involvement strategy at international level, which began at the start of 2012
+- Continuation of the systematic implementation of the central stakeholder management approach at international level and in the area of supply chain management.

 - Expansion of the Group-wide management function for sustainability, e.g.:

-- There should be increased standardization and documentation of processes for recording and determining data upstream of the CR database.
+- There should be increased standardization and documentation of processes for recording and determining CR data upstream of centralized data recording.

 Wirtschaftsprüfer (German Public Auditors)